vavrek/oa-arch/README.md

 [info@openassistant.org](mailto:info@openassistant.org)

 ## Contributing
-Open Assistant is a unique and valuable project which could benefit anyone disabled, young, or elderly.
+Open Assistant is a unique and valuable project which could benefit anyone disabled, young, or elderly, as well as anyone who likes to take a break from the mouse and keyboard, from time to time.

 Let's make computing more fun, convenient, private, and accessible!

 Hack away, friends! :)

-Could use your help on any of the items listed below:

 ## Roadmap
-Currently working to include a local language model toolkit, so Open Assistant will not require internet access to update commands.
-(COMPLETED!)
+Include a local language model toolkit, so Open Assistant will not require internet access to update commands.
+(COMPLETE!)

+Offline speech dictation (Under development).

+New demo video coming soon!

-Needing to compile all of the installation steps listed above into one ``install-arch.sh`` script, then create various installation scrips for other distributions, such as ``install-debian.sh`` and ``install-bsd.sh``.
+Compile installation steps listed above into one ``install-arch.sh`` script, then create various installation scrips for other distributions, such as ``install-debian.sh``, ``install-bsd.sh``, etc.

-A comprehensive mapping of voice commands to all available keyboard shortcuts needs to be accomplished.
+Map voice commands to all available keyboard shortcuts and key characters.

-Offline speech dictation is under active development, with a new video demo of this coming soon.

-Configuring for various Window Managers, GUI design, and creating standard package installers are all on the todo list.

-One small step at a time...
+Generate specific command files for popular Window Managers.

+Creating package installers and get OA into common repositories.

+GUI design using Kivy.

+Android app development.

 ## Authors and acknowledgment
 Andrew Vavrek, Clayton Hobbs, George Antohi, Jezra, Jonathan Kulp